faridimakh/streaming_app/Readme.txt

 -----------------------------------------------------------------------------------------
-----------------------------spark structured streaming example--------------------------- this application solve the following problem: we have data streams, the column contain false values(negative values), we hope to separate true and false values in real time and save it in separated paths
+----------------------------spark structured streaming example--------------------------- this application solve the following problem: we have data streams, the column "Quantity" contain false values(negative values), we hope to separate true and false values in real time and save it in separated paths
 ------------------------------------------------------------------------------------------
 for lunching this application ,the following steps must be followed: